-Instead of using batting gloves Alou and Posada use a more... "natural"... method of urinating on the palms of their hands throughout the season in order to harden their hands and prevent against calluses.
+Instead of using batting gloves Alou uses a more "natural" method of urinating on the palms of his hands throughout the season in order to harden their hands and prevent against calluses.

-Alou claims that by urinating on his hands (that's right, as in "pee") it helps his grip on the bat and helps to harden them.
-"You don't want to shake my hand during spring training," he says.
+Alou claims that by urinating on his hands it helps his grip on the bat and helps to harden them.

 The trick may be more gross than helpful, though.
 A 2004 article in Slate questioned the value of this superstition since urine contains urea, a key ingredient in moisturizers that actually soften the skin.